PeachBight/VRCLightingRig/README.md

 The physbones on the rig will jitter when the avatar-user is moving.
 This will not affect the light positioning.

+Please note that due to [this issue where radial menus briefly set their values to 100%](https://feedback.vrchat.com/avatar-30/p/bug-float-on-a-radial-open-on-wrong-value-remotely), **the intensity will flash at 100% when opening the radial!** (workaround pending).

 ## Authors

 PeachBight